top of page

 Dracupuss and Frankenmouse

-All year, she is Miss Fluffykins
+All year, she is Miss Fluffykins -

-A cat about the house
+a cat about the house

-All year, he is their Munchkin Nose
+a year, he is their Munchkin Nose -

-A timid, squeaking mouse
+a timid, squeaking mouse

 But once a year on Halloween